Scelotes guentheri BOULENGER, 1887

 Diagnosis: S. bourquini “differs from S. guentheri in the absence of a postnasal” (Broadley 1994: 252).

 The S. guentheri holotype only differs from S. bourquini in that single doubtful character (postnasal present) and such aberrations, while not too common, are known from a number of S. African reptiles (Raw 2021, and Raw, pers. comm., 28 Dec 2022)

 |Comment||Synonymy: Raw 2021 synonymized S. bourquini with S. guentheri.
 While we consider this decision as preliminary, we follow Raw, given the fact that guentheri was described from a single specimen and may be extinct (or considered as a subspecies).
 It is currently impossible to verify the status of guentheri.
 The 3 South African members of the Skink Specialist Group (IUCN SSG) agree with this position (although they tend to keep bourquini for the time being) (Dave Chapple via Shai Meiri, pers. comm., 31 May 2021).|

 Type species: Scelotes guentheri Boulenger 1887 is the type species of the genus Podoclonium COPE 1892, a synonym of Scelotes, fide Shea 2021.

 Group: Belongs to the S. inornatus group.

 Conservation: Described from a single specimen and most likely extinct (Bates et al. 2014, Bauer et al. 2018).

-Limb morphology: This species lost its forelimb entirely and retains only two digits on the hind limb.
+Limb morphology: This species lost its forelimb entirely and minute hind limb buds (L. Raw, pers. comm., 28 Dec 2022).